ilanschnell/bitarray/README.md

 create a binary tree object to be passed to `.decode()` or `.iterdecode()`.

-Functions defined in the `bitarray` package:
+Functions defined in the `bitarray` module:
 --------------------------------------------

 `test(verbosity=1, repeat=1)` -> TextTestResult